 Part of being a member of a representative team for Mount Roskill Grammar School is a commitment to attend school, all practices and games.
 Failure to adhere to this will mean that you will not be selected for games until you can demonstrate the commitment required.
 The expectation for attendance to school is 90%-100% each week.

 Students are asked to tell coaches if they are injured so the Coach can give advice as to treatment, and assess whether you should participate in practices and the game.
-The school provides a physiotherapist on Monday, Wednesday and Friday’s – you need to make an appointment with Student Services .
-This is to prevent further damage occurring and aid in the player returning to full fitness.
+The students’ health and wellbeing is the priority and the school does not encourage students to play through injuries.
+The school provides a physiotherapist twice a week and appointments have to be made with Student Services.
+We encourage students to see the school physiotherapist to prevent further damage occurring and aid in the player returning to full fitness.
 The rest, ice, compression, elevation (RICE) method should be applied immediately to all soft tissue injuries.
 All teams have basic First Aid equipment for minor injuries.